benjtupas/Token-Raise/README.md

 - Compile the contracts: `node ethereum/compile.js`
 - Run the tests: `npm run test`

-# Steps to create app:
+# How to set-up the Project

 1. Install [NodeJS](https://nodejs.org)
 2. Create your project folder and go there. - `cd YOUR_PROJECT_FOLDER`
 3. Initialize project and install dependencies

 - Initialiaze - `npm init`